FlagOpen/FlagScale/README.md

 ### Pretrain the Aquila model by YAML

-#### What is YAML?

-YAML, which stands for “YAML Ain’t Markup Language” or “Yet Another Markup Language”, is a human-readable data serialization language[[1]](https://www.freecodecamp.org/news/what-is-yaml-the-yml-file-format/)[[2]](https://www.redhat.com/en/topics/automation/what-is-yaml)[[3]](https://blog.postman.com/what-is-yaml/).
-It is commonly used for writing configuration files and data exchange between programming languages with different data structures[[3]](https://blog.postman.com/what-is-yaml/).
-YAML is designed to be easy to read and understand[[2]](https://www.redhat.com/en/topics/automation/what-is-yaml).
-It provides a standardized format for representing structured data in a way that is both easily understandable to humans and interpretable by machines[[4]](https://www.ibm.com/topics/yaml).

 #####  Which fields can you configure in YAML?

   * `experiment`: Define the experiment name, output path, backend, hardware environment, and other basic configurations.